-If you are considering starting an NDE discussion or support group in your community, please read the following, which is excerpted from the pamphlet "Everything You Wanted to Know about Starting an IANDS Group" (the "Everything" brochure).
+If you are considering starting an NDE discussion or support group in your community, please fill out the Group Leader/Facilitator form below, then you will be contacted to be interviewed.

 Focus, focus, focus.

 Early on, decide the group's purpose and stick to it.
 Do you want a peer support group primarily for experiencers, speaker group or a study and discussion group for the general public?
 Your purpose will determine which people you invite and the program structure once they arrive (more about this later).

 It is easier to grow than to manage a large group at the very beginning.